-Chris is a senior investment consultant with over 20 years experience in institutional asset management.
-Most recently, as Director of Investment Research for ING Financial Partners, Chris advised both adviser/brokers and senior management regarding manager selection and due diligence, market research, and project support.
+In addition to teaching at Brandeis, Chris is a Visiting Professor of Finance at Clark University's Graduate School of Management.
+Formerly, Chris was a senior investment consultant with over 20 years experience in institutional asset management.
+As Director of Investment Research for ING Financial Partners, Chris advised both adviser/brokers and senior management regarding manager selection and due diligence, market research, and project support.
 Previously, he worked as a senior investment consultant and principal for Mercer Investment Consulting in Boston, advising mid/large institutional clients on asset allocation, performance evaluation, and manager selection & monitoring.
 For the prior eleven years, he worked for MetLife in a hybrid investment consulting/portfolio management role, overseeing manager selection and due diligence on a suite of subadvised separate accounts, managing a staff of investment specialists, and providing asset allocation and investment counseling to small-to-midsize defined benefit pension plans.
 Earlier in his career, Chris worked for a number of high-tech companies in Treasury finance roles.

 Massachusetts Institute of Technology, Ph.D.